gchq/sleeper/docs/12-design.md

 The data for an input file that exists within a specific partition can be represented by a file reference.
 The output from the job is a sorted file.
 As the filtered input files are sorted, it is simple to write out a sorted file containing their data.
 The output file will be written to the same partition that the input files were in.
-Note that the input files for a compaction job must be in the same leaf partition, and a compaction job will only be created for files that are in leaf partitions at the time of creation, meaning a partition split could happen after a job has been created, but before the job has run.
+Note that the input files for a compaction job must be in the same leaf partition.

 When a compaction job finishes, it needs to update the state store to remove the references representing the input files in that partition, create a new reference to the output file, and update the relevant file reference counts.